USB-Lock-RP v 12.898 Device Control, Featuring Automatic USB Whitelisting & Lockdown for Enterprise.

 You can now revoke any authorizations you don’t like in real-time or elevate them further to groups, build, rename, set specific setting to groups, From macro to the micromanagement at a glance and in real-time.

-You may set your SIEM Interoperability, Schedule automatic reports, email alerts, monitor transfers to authorized USBs..
+You may set your SIEM Interoperability, Schedule automatic reports, email alerts, monitor transfers to authorized USB devices.

 Javier Arrospide